sexibytes/seximeetup/README.md

 # seximeetup
-Meetup sources for public hearing
+These sources were used for public presentation, for instance Elasticsearch Meetup or Veeam Whiteboard.
+Based on RevealJs project